nithish-m123/AgritechHelper/README.md

 ### 🌾 **Land Rental System**
 ✔️ Farmers can **list unused land** for rent with price, location, and size.
-✔️ Other farmers can browse, **rent land**, and pay securely online.
+✔️ Other farmers can browse, **rent land**, and rent a land for farming.

 ### 👨‍🌾 **Tractor Owner Registration**
 ✔️ Tractor owners can **register their tractors and equipment**.